jfmdev/contrast-ratio-calc/README.md

-# Contrast ratio tool
+# Contrast ratio calculator

-> A tool to calculate the contrast ratio between two or more colors.
+> A tool to calculate and compare the contrast ratio of colors.

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).